My Sister's Place opens with mission

 “It provides the community with a fun and safe place to buy beautiful clothes at real bargain prices.
 Most of our clothes are $4 a garment,” King said.

 Tying into Farmville’s rising art culture, the store also offers pieces from local artists for sale.
-When these pieces are sold through the store, My Sister’s Place keeping a portion of the sale.
+When these pieces are sold through the store, My Sister’s Place keeps a portion of the sale.

 All proceeds from the store benefit the Center for Family Violence Prevention which serves Pitt, Martin and Washington counties.
 The center assists individuals and families in overcoming domestic violence situations.